phlippieb/resume/resume.md

   <div class="col"><b>2016 – present</b></div>
 </div></div>

-- Led interorganizational teams developing software for diverse client projects in a variety of technology stacks, specialising in native iOS
+- Led interorganizational teams developing software for diverse client projects in a variety of technology stacks, specializing in native iOS
 - Interviewed potential candidates and held mock interviews to prepare employees for client placement
-- Designed and hosted workshops to educate graduates about best practices regarding clean code
+- Designed and hosted workshops to educate new hires about best practices regarding clean and maintainable code
-- Guided mentees from diverse nationalities in internal mentorship program
+- Offered structured guidance to mentees from diverse nationalities in internal mentorship program

 ### Projects